 The Ultimate Guide to Arc de Triomphe History, Architecture, and More

 When in Paris, you do not want to miss visiting the Arc de Triomphe.
-Considered one of the finest works of architecture across the globe, it is one of France’s most-visited monuments.
+Considered one of the finest works of architecture worldwide, it is one of France’s most-visited monuments.
 Napoleon I wanted Paris to be one of the most beautiful cities in the world; hence, in 1806, he commissioned the design and construction of the triumphal arch.
-The task was given to architect Jean Chalgrin, who conceptualized the Astylar design in the Neoclassical style of ancient Roman architecture.
-The design plan and the architectural ideas went through several changes throughout the next two decades.
+The task was given to architects Jean-François Thérèse Chalgrin and Jean-Arnaud Raymond, who conceptualized the Astylar design in the Neoclassical style of ancient Roman architecture.
+The design plan and the architectural ideas underwent several changes in the next two decades.
 Finally, in 1836, under French King Louis-Phillipe, architect Guillaume-Abel Blouet ensured the completion of the Arc de Triomphe, which stood as the tallest arch in the world for the next 100 years.

 arc de triomphe history